In this post, I’m going to show you the 7 best cryptocurrency wallets.

 - Supports hundreds of cryptocurrencies

 Since the safest option to store your cryptocurrency is a hardware wallet, that’s precisely the product that made it to the second spot on our crypto wallet review.

 Manufactured in France by the trusted company “Ledger”, the Ledger Nano S is one of the most secure ways of storing your cryptocurrency.

 In order to interact with the coins you store on a Ledger Nano S, you simply have to open “Ledger Live”.
 The simplicity of this interface is why we also recommend it to beginners.

-For additional security, the Ledger Nano S is locked with a customizable 8 digit pin.
+For additional security, the Ledger is locked with a customizable 8 digit pin.
 This way, even if your device is stolen your coins will remain safe as long as the thief doesn’t know your pin.

-The Ledger Nano S is operated with 2 physical buttons that are found the top of the device.
+The Ledger Wallet is operated with 2 physical buttons that are found the top of the device.
 You can use these buttons to type in your pin, input your recovery words, confirm transactions, and view your balances.
 The fact that these buttons are physical is a significant security add-on since there is no way for a hacker to remotely click a physical button on your device.

 Although the design of the device could be sexier, the Ledger Nano S is hands down the best crypto hardware wallet out there by combining extreme security, a simple interface, and an unbeatable price.